EthamQ/doodle_clone_2018/server/README.md

 }

 ##############################################
-10. Remove a date from a participant: router.post('/date/participant/remove', dateLogic.removeDateFromParticipant);
+10. Remove a date from an event to a participant: router.post('/date/participant/add/:adminUUID', dateLogic.addDatesToParticipant);

-Expected data about the date and participant in the post request:
+Expected data about the date and participant in the post request, send all the indexes of the dates you want to set to false in the dates array of the partcipant with the corresponding id

+Expected data in the url:
+/:adminUUID:
+the uuid of the creator, so only he can update those values

 {
     "participantId": string,
-    "dateId": string
+    "dateIndexToRemove": [
+        number
+    ]
 }

 ##############################################